QUESTIONS & CONCERNS

 How do I request a class override for a psychology course offered at other ASU campuses?

 Psychology courses are offered by different colleges on other ASU campuses.
-Click on the course and find "offered by" to determine the college/campus for other psychology classes.
+Click on the course in Class Search and find "offered by" to determine the college/campus for other psychology classes.
 If you have further questions about the course or class override procedures for the course, contact the respective college below:

-I am still unable to register for a psychology course or I am receiving an error message.
+I am still unable to register for a psychology or neuroscience course and I am receiving an error message.

 Meet with a psychology advisor for an appointment or open advising or contact us at (480) 965-7258 to assist you further with your class registration issue.